Nbobertz/lcproblems_solutions/restofLeetcode/DSA_Prep/Journal_leet.md

 ## Day 74: 12/23/25: Doing LCD 250 on Stack
 Doing nothing but stack problems today.
 Did two so far but getting tired.
 Might take a nap.
-Did asteroid collision and an aesy
+Did asteroid collision and an aesy, also did stock span So far today I did 3